zlatinb/muwire/doc/wire-protocol.md

 * The "uuid" field must match the uuid of the "Search" message which triggered this search result.
 * The "address" field is the I2P Destination listening to incoming HTTP requests that can serve the file
 * The "altlocs" list contains list of alternate locations in b64 format that may also have the file.
+* The "pieceSize" field is the size of the each individual file piece (except possibly the last) in powers of 2